pagemosaic/pagemosaic-website-starter/README.md

 pnpm bootstrap-platform
 ```

-## Custom domain name and SSL certificate creation
+## Configuring a Custom Domain Name and SSL Certificate
-* If you want to bind a custom domain name to your website.
-You have to request a new SSL certificate for this domain.
+* Initially, purchase a domain name from a domain registrar of your choice.
-First, you have to buy a domain name.
-Then go to AWS console in the browser and request new SSL certirficate how it is shown in the video below.
+* Once you have your domain name, navigate to the AWS Management Console in your browser.
+* Request a new SSL certificate for your domain, as demonstrated in the video tutorial linked below.
    <p>
       <a href="https://youtu.be/kiEkHLNfAGo" target="_blank">
    <img src="https://github.com/pagemosaic/.github/blob/main/images/website_starter_videos_covers/SSL_certificate_request.png" alt="SSL certificate issuing" width="45%"/>
       </a>
    </p>
 * Configure environment:
-  * `CERTIFICATE_ARN` - ARN of the AWS certificate resource value copied as it is shown in the video
+  * `CERTIFICATE_ARN` - This is the Amazon Resource Name (ARN) of your AWS SSL certificate.
+Copy the ARN value as shown in the video tutorial.
-  * `DOMAIN_NAMES` - a domain name, and subdomains divided by comma
+  * `DOMAIN_NAMES` - Specify your domain name here, along with any subdomains, separated by commas.

 ## Deployment